-- 3.1.1 The Administrator of the Rural Municipality of Meeting Lake No. 466 shall be the Development Officer responsible for the administration of this Bylaw and in their absence by such other employee of the Municipality as the Council designates from time to time. - 3.1.2 The Development Officer shall: - a) Receive, record, and review development permit applications and issue decisions in consultation with Council, particularly those decisions involving subdivision, discretionary uses, development permit conditions, and development and servicing agreements; - b) Maintain, for inspection by the public during office hours, a copy of this Bylaw, zoning maps and amendments, and ensure that copies are available to the public at a reasonable cost; - c) Removed.
-Bylaw No. 02 19 - d) Collect development fees, according to the fee schedule established in this Bylaw; - e) Perform other duties as determined by Council. - 3.1.3 The Development Officer shall be empowered to make a decision regarding a development permit application for a "permitted use."
+- 3.1.1 The Administrator of the Rural Municipality of Meeting Lake No. 466 shall be the Development Officer responsible for the administration of this Bylaw and in their absence by such other employee of the Municipality as the Council designates from time to time. - 3.1.2 The Development Officer shall: - a) Receive, record, and review development permit applications and issue decisions in consultation with Council, particularly those decisions involving subdivision, discretionary uses, development permit conditions, and development and servicing agreements; - b) Maintain, for inspection by the public during office hours, a copy of this Bylaw, zoning maps and amendments, and ensure that copies are available to the public at a reasonable cost; - c) Make available, for public inspection during office hours, a register of all development permits and subdivision applications and decisions; - d) Collect development fees, according to the fee schedule established in this Bylaw; - e) Perform other duties as determined by Council. - 3.1.3 The Development Officer shall be empowered to make a decision regarding a development permit application for a "permitted use."